Ah, the driving test. The day has come, and you’re ... terrified.

 Freedom is a beautiful thing.

-You’ve studied and practiced, so we have faith in you.
+You’ve studied and practiced by taking your drivers ed course, so we have faith in you.
 To prepare you for the big day, we’ve compiled the 14 most common mistakes people make on the driving test.
 Brush up, and don’t let this be you!

 1. Letting your nerves take the wheel.